 Subdivision 1 - Risk control in all mines

-The operator of a mine must identify all mining hazards and assess the risks to health or safety associated with those risks, having regard to:
+The operator of a mine must, so far as is reasonably practicable, identify all mining hazards and assess the risks to health or safety associated with those risks, having regard to:

 - the nature of the mining hazard; and